bandrivtara/SocialNetworkSite-ownDB/README.md

 ### `6.Profile`
 ![Image alt](https://github.com/bandrivtara/SocialNetworkSite-ownDB/raw/master/src/assets/view/Profile2.png)

 Profile page which content users profile.
 Cover pictures automaticly chooses from your posts cover.
 You can change avatar and status clicked on these items (only your own profile).
-Also you can open your 'Followers'
+Also you can open your 'Followers' and search.

 ![Image alt](https://github.com/bandrivtara/SocialNetworkSite-ownDB/raw/master/src/assets/view/Profile2.png)